 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

-Upon completing this course, you will receive the nationally endorsed CHC30213 Certificate III in Education Support.
+On completion of this course, you will receive the CHC32013 Certificate III in Education Support.

 How to apply